kinnison/infrafish/README.md

 Then you can run `nix devshell` and work from there.

+# Accessing secrets

+In the general case you do not need to be able to decrypt secrets in order to use the tools here, however if you are creating new or editing existing ones then you will need the primary key which can be set up on your host by running `bash tools/decrypt-primary`

 # Adding a host

 This is very very unlikely to be complete but I will update it as and